 In July 2011, a permanent generator was installed at the Radio Road facility to allow operations to be maintained in the event of a power outage.
 CAT was awarded FTA funding for design and construction of further improvements to the existing facility.
 Design began in 2011 and was completed in 2013.
-The proposed project will include the addition of a permanent transfer station, construction of a fueling island and bus wash facility, construction of ADA compliant restrooms, and other necessary improvements to enhance existing operations, safety, and security.
-Additionally, the project includes elements that will upgrade the building and site to current ADA standards.
-Construction will be phased in over several years due to the limited funding available.
+The project included the addition of a permanent transfer station, construction of a fueling island and bus wash facility, construction of ADA compliant restrooms, and other necessary improvements to enhance existing operations, safety, and security.
+Additionally, the project included elements to upgrade the building and site to current ADA standards.
+Construction was completed in phases over several years due to the limited funding available.

-As of January 2016, Improvements were completed which included passenger restrooms and an elevator to the administration building, construct a fuel island and saw-tooth bus bay, and to modify the existing maintenance building to accommodate buses.
+In January 2016, the following improvements were completed, including passenger restrooms and an elevator to the administration building, construct a fuel island and saw-tooth bus bay, and to modify the existing maintenance building to accommodate buses.
 Phase II improvements commenced in April 2016 and includes adding a bus wash facility, additional parking for buses and a canopy over the saw-tooth bus bay.
+These improvements were completed in November 2017